-Competency 3 Advances human rights and social, economic, and environmental justice.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 3 Engage Anti-Racism, Diversity, Equity, and Inclusion (ADEI) in Practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Advocate for policies that advance human rights and social, economic, and environmental justice at the agency level.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Demonstrate cultural humility by applying critical reflection, self-awareness, and self- regulation to manage the influence of bias, power, privilege, and values in working with clients and constituencies, acknowledging them as experts of their own lived experiences.
+Other (to be identified by student)

-Competency 4 Engages in practice- informed research and research- informed practice.
+Competency 4 Engages in practice-informed research and research-informed practice.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use experiences in practice to inform scientific inquiry and generate possible research questions.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply research findings to inform and improve practice, policy, and programs.
+Engage in practice that is supported by empirical evidence

-Competency 5 Engages in policy practice Identify social policy at the local, state, and federal levels that Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 5 Engages in policy practice Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence impacts well-being, service delivery, and access to social services.
-Assess how social welfare and economic policies impact the delivery of and access to social services.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use social justice, anti-racist, and anti- oppressive lenses to assess how social welfare policies affect the delivery of and access to social services Other: (To be identified by student)

-Competency 6 Engages with individuals, families, groups, organizations, and communities Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Competency 6 Engages with individuals, families, groups, organizations, and communities Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use conscious caring and professional use of self to further develop engagement skills.
-Use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply knowledge of human behavior and person-in-environment, as well as other interprofessional conceptual frameworks, to engage with clients and constituencies Demonstrate empathy, respect, sensitivity, and compassion associated with caritas.
+Consciously use caritas to develop engagement skills.